KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 Nondual awareness does not become Zenon by refinement.

 The reconciliation of emptiness and expressive presence approaches the bifurcal limit, but the bifurcal limit remains structurally articulable.
-It still belongs to the field where distinction, polarity, awareness, and recognition can be named.
+It still belongs to the field where distinction, bifurcation, awareness, and recognition can be named.

 Zenon is not the negation of the pair.